geordieek/config/README.md

 # Config and dotfiles

-- Setup using a bare repo from [this guide](https://www.atlassian.com/git/tutorials/dotfiles).
+- Tracked using a bare repo from [this guide](https://www.atlassian.com/git/tutorials/dotfiles).
+- Special thanks to @typecraft-dev for a lot of inspiration with many parts of this setup.

 ### Relevant software